Annual Rosalynn Carter Georgia Mental Health Forum

-Topic: Addressing Pressing Georgia Issues: An Update on the Settlement Agreement Between the U.S. Department of Justice and the State of Georgia, and Mental Health Work Force Issues
+Topic: Addressing Pressing Georgia Issues: An Update on the Settlement Agreement Between the U.S. Department of Justice and the State of Georgia, as well as Child and Adolescent Mental Health Issues

 Where: The Carter Center (Directions to The Carter Center)